EqualExperts/agents-behave/blog/blog-tests.md

 ### Costs and Performance

 The expense of running these tests is significant.
 The GPT-4 model is costly, and the Mixtral model is less effective.
 It is essential to ensure that the costs remain under control.
 Moreover, the performance of the tests is concerning.
 They are slow, and the duration required to conduct them is considerable.
-However, we anticipate that with the ongoing advancement of LLMs, achieving faster and more cost-effective solutions will become increasingly feasible.
+However, we anticipate that with the ongoing advancement of Large Language Models (LLMs), achieving faster and more cost-effective solutions will become increasingly feasible.

 ### Non-Deterministic Tests

-The use of Large Language Models (LLMs) in testing introduces an element of non-determinism.
+The use of LLMs in testing introduces an element of non-determinism.
 The same test may produce different results upon multiple executions.
 This variability is a typical characteristic of LLMs and should be carefully considered during test evaluations.
 A potential solution involves running the tests multiple times and averaging the outcomes.
 However, this method may not always be practical due to significant costs and time limitations.

 ## Conclusion

-In this article, we have demonstrated how to test a conversational assistant.
+In this blog, we have demonstrated how to test a conversational assistant using a simplified example scenario.
 We have illustrated the process of creating a test that simulates a dialogue between a user and an assistant, evaluating the assistant's performance, and verifying that the booking function operates correctly.

 The example provided is a simplified scenario and does not reflect the complexities of a real-world application.
 Nevertheless, it serves as a fundamental approach that can be customised for practical application.
 We have also shared several caveats and lessons learnt during the development of this example, which we hope will prove beneficial to others.
 We encourage you to explore the complete code for this example at the [agents_behave](https://github.com/EqualExperts/agents_behave) repository.

-We hope this article has been useful in understanding how to test conversational assistants.
+We hope this blog has been useful in understanding how to test conversational assistants.

 Thank you for reading!